Whose Values? Measuring the (Subjective) Expression of Basic Human Values in Social Media

-In this paper, we develop methods of identifying value expression in social media posts under an assumption of subjectivity in labeling value expressions.
-In particular, we collect a large annotated dataset where 1,079 people redundantly annotate values in 5,211 posts.
-To do so, we use a well-studied and theoretically grounded value system drawn from cross-cultural psychology - the Schwartz value system~\cite{schwartz2022measuring,schwartz1992universals} - that offers a grounded, universal set of basic human values (although we note that our approach can be adapted to other value systems as well).
+In this paper, we therefore argue for a paradigm shift toward value labeling architectures that directly acknowledge the subjectivity of these constructs.
+In particular, we first identify disagreements in perceptions of values in social media posts, and then develop personalized methods to identify an individual's perception of a value under a perspectivist framework.
+To do this, we collect a large annotated dataset where 1,079 people redundantly annotate values in 5,211 posts using a well-studied and theoretically grounded value system drawn from cross-cultural psychology --- the Schwartz value system~\cite{schwartz2022measuring,schwartz1992universals}.
 We evaluate to what extent large language models (LLMs) can identify the expression of values in these posts, comparing off-the-shelf LLM models with fine-tuned and personalized models, and both to individuals and groups of annotators.

 On this task, we find that not only are there low levels of agreement between people, but also that an off-the-shelf LLM exhibits ever lower levels of agreement with people than people's levels of agreement with each other.
-To make sense of these findings, we draw on the theory of \textit{interpretetivism} --- that different people will have different subjective experiences of the same situation \cite{soden2024evaluating, berger2016social} --- to suggest that people's divergent perceptions of both the posts and values is driving the low levels of human-human agreement we observe, as well as the lack of performance of the base GPT model.
+To make sense of these findings, we draw on the theory of \textit{perspectivism} --- that different people will have different subjective experiences of the same situation \cite{soden2024evaluating, berger2016social} --- to suggest that people's divergent perceptions of both the posts and values are driving the low levels of human-human agreement we observe, as well as the lack of performance of the off-the-shelf (base) GPT model.

-With this idea in mind, we implement a system that explicitly models interpersonal differences by fine-tuning a large model and incorporating the recommendation system inspired techniques of utilizing a cold start dataset for each user to make predictions.
-We find that our personalized approach results in a performant model that individuals agree with more than the rate at which they agree with other people (66\% relative improvement in $\rho$), or with the consensus vote (28\% relative improvement in $\rho$).
+With this idea in mind, we explicitly model interpersonal differences by combining two components: (1) fine-tuning a large language model to perform value inference, and (2) incorporating recommendation-system–inspired techniques that use a small, user-specific ``cold-start'' dataset to adapt predictions to individual users.

+We find that our personalized approach results in a performant model that individuals agree with more than the rate at which they agree with other people (66\% relative improvement in spearman rank correlation ($\rho$)), or with the consensus vote (28\% relative improvement in $\rho$).